Chief Operating Officer – Liquor and Gaming Authority of Manitoba

 Molnar is a member of the Association of Certified Fraud Examiners, IAGA, IAGR, Institute of Internal Auditors, and the NTGC/R -National Tribal Gaming Commissioners and Regulators.

-Department Manager: Communications, Mpumalanga Gambling Board
+Executive Director: Communications, Mpumalanga Gambling Board

-Cedrick Chiloane is the Executive Manager for Communications at the Mpumalanga Gambling Board (“MGB”).
+Cedrick Chiloane is the Executive Director for Communications at the Mpumalanga Gambling Board (“MGB”).
 Cedrick has been in this role for over 8 years, and is responsible for the corporate relations, information technology and records management functions.
 He played a lead role in the development and implementation of responsible gambling strategies in the Mpumalanga Province of South Africa.

 Previously, Cedrick was the IT Manager at the MGB, where he was responsible for strategic information systems planning and management, as well as the overall governance of information technology, since 2003.